filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 lotus-worker storage attach --init --seal [--groups <group-a>] [--groups <group-b>] [--allow-to <group-a>] [--allow-to <group-b>] /path/to/storage
 ```

-For existing storage paths, add the lines to `sectorstore.json` in each sealing storage location, then restart `lotus-worker`.
+For existing storage paths, add these lines to `sectorstore.json` in each sealing storage location, then restart `lotus-worker`.
 (The storage locations used by a worker can be found in `LOTUS_WORKER_PATH/storage.json`.)

 ```json
 {